project-chip/connectedhomeip/examples/lock-app/nxp/README.md

 ## Introduction

-The application showcases a light bulb device that communicates with clients over a low-power, 802.15.4 Thread network.
+The application showcases a door lock device that communicates with clients over a low-power, 802.15.4 Thread network.

 It can be commissioned into an existing Matter network using a controller such as `chip-tool`.